 You can also put a ruler to your screen and attempt to match its markings by dragging the displayed ruler.
 The check box outlined in red at the bottom determines whether to only use Windows XP style DPI scaling or also Windows Vista’s new DPI virtualization.
 If it is unchecked, as in the screenshot, then DPI virtualization is enabled.

 Rant.
 This dialog is a usability trainwreck.
 The check box seems to disable XP style scaling.
 But that scaling method (which only enlarges system fonts and other system UI elements) is effectively always enabled when you run at high DPI.
 What the check box actually controls is the exclusive use of this method, versus the additional use of DPI virtualization for applications that lack the DPI-aware flag.
 So the check box doesn’t control the scaling method stated in its label, but a different scaling method not mentioned anywhere – and it enables that method when it is unchecked!

 Windows 8 Bug.
 In addition to being incomprehensible, this dialog also appears to be buggy in Windows 8.
-Generally everything works as in Windows 7, but the state of the check box doesn’t stick.
+Generally everything works as in Windows 7, but the state of the check box doesn’t stick at 150% and above.
 When you check it and confirm, DPI virtualization is correctly disabled and stays that way.
 However, the check box itself will appear unchecked again the next time you open this dialog.